-- 12. The consultant team and CH2M HILL should be directed to include the Significant Natural Resources located within the Basalt Creek area in addition to other existing constraints in the development of Alternative Scenarios - 13.
-The comment needs to be made--- Public Engagement is not a one way street. - a Information needs to flow from the public and well as to the public. - b The public should have access to the data obtained and any statistical analysis from public input which is utilized in the formulation of the development of alternatives
+12. The consultant team and CH2M HILL should be directed to include the Significant Natural Resources located within the Basalt Creek area in addition to other existing constraints in the development of Alternative Scenarios a Information needs to flow from the public and well as to the public.